T-STEP Program For Students with Autism

-There are only a few spots left, so if any students and families are interested or have questions, please contact Elena Lamarche at 919-962-3303.
+Registration is open NOW, so if any students and families are interested or have questions, please contact Elena Lamarche at 919-962-3303.
 Ms. Lamarche can provide you with further information about the program and how to take the next steps to begin the interview process.
-There are several steps to the interview and acceptance process, so interested parents should reach out to the Charlotte TEACCH Center immediately!
+There are several steps to the interview and acceptance process, so interested parents should reach out to the TEACCH Center immediately!

-You can also download the program information flyer: Charlotte TEACCH TSTEP Information Brochure 2017-2018
+You can also download the program information flyer: TEACCH TSTEP Information Brochure Spring 2018

 Please share and help us get the word out about this fantastic opportunity!